eliekawasfr/Chicago_Crimes_2001_to_4june2024/README.md

 # Chicago_Crimes_2001_to_4june2024
-an educational project about Chicago crimes from 2001 - 2024\june based on Chicago Data Portal
+Chicago crimes from 2001 - 2024\june based on Chicago Data Portal

+This project demonstrates time series ARIMA prediction models & visualizations taking in considerations Seasonality

+- For Educational Purposes